2022 GBK Brand Bar Made a Roaring Comeback to Celebrate the 94th Academy Awards with their Ultra-Exclusive Pre-Oscar Lounge at the Beverly Wilshire Hotel: "The eBay & GBK Brand Bar Pre-Oscar Luxury Lounge!"

 GBK Brand Bar founder Gavin Keilly said of the event, "It was a pleasure to work with our luxury partner, eBay, to offer celebrities the ability to clean out their closet in support of the American Red Cross to benefit those in need in Ukraine."

-Recipients this year included talent from Oscar-nominated films such as Westside Story, Coda, House of Gucci, King Richard, Belfast, Encanto Tick Tick Boom, and more, including stars like Oscar Winner Viola Davis, Oscar nominated Ariana Debose (Westside Story) Anthony Anderson (Blackish), Liam Payne, Grammy Nominated Deftones, Wilmer Valderrama (Encanto), Nestor Carbonell (The Morning Show), Ashley Greene (Twilight), Eric Roberts (The Righteous Gemstones), Jordin Sparks, Jacob Vargas (Mayans M.C.), Singer/Songwriter Pia Mia, Legend Bruce Dern, among many others.
+Recipients this year included talent from Oscar-nominated films such as Westside Story, Coda, House of Gucci, King Richard, Belfast, Encanto Tick Tick Boom, and more, including stars like Oscar Winner Viola Davis, Oscar Winner Ariana Debose (Westside Story) Anthony Anderson (Blackish), Liam Payne, Grammy Nominated Deftones, Wilmer Valderrama (Encanto), Nestor Carbonell (The Morning Show), Ashley Greene (Twilight), Eric Roberts (The Righteous Gemstones), Jordin Sparks, Jacob Vargas (Mayans M.C.), Singer/Songwriter Pia Mia, Legend Bruce Dern, among many others.

 Participating brands in the suite styling and gifting included: ADM Entertainment, Affirm CBD and Zetos Delta 8, Auction Cause, Cabo Couture, Cardinal du Four Armagnac, 21 Rebellion, Cardinale Estate Cabernet, Casa de Campo Resort & Villas, CORE Foods, eBay, GE Lighting, GoDonut, Haus of Meta LA and Iconology.io, Hertelendy Vineyards, House of M Beauty, iiRcade, James Peter Henry x Claude Kameni, Joel Douek Art, Kamaria Jewelry, Kimpton La Peer Hotel, Lifeboost Coffee, Loves Gallery The Hamptons, Moku Foods, NEFT Vodka, Pop Underwear, PURPLE RAINA Self Care, R-Yolo, RACS, Raiwasa Private Resort, RENPHO USA, Ross & Snow, Sailrock Resort, Save the Children, Schwank Grills, SOULTOX, SriMu, Stephen Silver Fine Jewelry, Super High, SuperCool Creamery, Tabs Chocolate, The Power of B, WALT Wines, and Withings.